EhabY/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 As we saw earlier, the missing data introduced some bias.
-We'll now find it out it's effect by trying to most accurately impute the missing values.
+We'll now find out its effect by trying to most accurately impute the missing values.

-1. Let's first find the number of missing values
+1. First, find the number of missing values

 ```r
 missingSteps <- is.na(df$steps)